Real strategies to teach kids so they are less likely to be bullied

 We know that bullies look for “easier targets or kids who cannot hold their own.
 Bullying is always intentional and cruel.
 If the targeted child does not buffer the first torment correctly, chances are the bullying will continue because bullying is almost always repeated.

 Bully-proofing can be taught to any child.
-I’ve taught these to all types and temperaments of kids and four different continents.
+I’ve taught these to all types and temperaments of kids and on four different continents.
 Yes, some kids have a harder time than others, but all kids can learn a few of these skills.
 Here is your crash course about bully-proofing.

 There is no one bully-proofing solution that works for all kids.
 Each bullying situation is different.